jnuccitelli/Project_2024/Reports/ColumnSortAnalysis.md

 For the measurements for this section, we used Avg time/rank from the Cali file, which would be the average amount of time it takes to tranpose, retranpose, shift and unshift the matrix.
 This part of the algorithm is sequential.

 ### Strong Scaling Plots
+Since this part is the sequential part of the algorithm, adding thread counts should not affect the scaling, speedup or efficiency of the program.
+However, these graphs do not look linear as the peaks and the dips correspond to where I changed the values of my rows and columns to make my algorithm more efficient for that particular for that particular processor count.
+I initally intended to run everything with 16 columns and modify the columns according to the input size.
+But that would not give me a fair assessment for the parallelized part of the algorithm, since for any processor number above 16 would have the same performance regardless of the processor count.
+Here, we can see how changing the distribution of the data and rows and columns of the matrix impacted the algorithm.
+The trend is mostly linear except for 128 and 256 processors.

 ![comp_large_65536](../Graphs/GraphsColumnSort/comp_large_65536.png)
 ![comp_large_262144](../Graphs/GraphsColumnSort/comp_large_262144.png)